Hyundai Motor, Kia Motors aim to raise fuel economy by 25 percent by 2020

 SEOUL Hyundai Motor (005380.KS) and its affiliate Kia Motors (000270.KS) said on Thursday they aim to raise the average fuel economy of their vehicles by 25 percent by 2020 to meet emissions regulations in South Korea, the United States and Europe.

-The announcement came after the South Korean duo on Monday agreed to pay $350 million (219.26 million pounds) in penalties to the U.S. government for overstating fuel economy ratings.
+The announcement came after the South Korean duo on Monday agreed to pay $350 million in penalties to the U.S. government for overstating fuel economy ratings.

 At home, they have also struggled to fend off imported rivals which have surged in popularity thanks to their fuel-efficient, diesel-powered engines.